chrthomsen/pygrametl/docs/examples/dimensions.rst

     conn = pygrametl.ConnectionWrapper(connection=pgconn)

     # The product dimension is in the database represented as a Snowflaked
-    # dimension, so a dimension object is created for each table
+    # dimension, so a CachedDimension object is created for each table
-    productTable = Dimension(
+    productTable = CachedDimension(
         name='product',
         key='productid',
         attributes=['name', 'categoryid', 'price'],
         lookupatts=['name'])

-    categoryTable = Dimension(
+    categoryTable = CachedDimension(
         name='category',
         key='categoryid',
         attributes=['category', 'typeid'],
         lookupatts=['category'])

-    typeTable = Dimension(
+    typeTable = CachedDimension(
         name='type',
         key='typeid',
         attributes=['type'])

-    # A instance of SnowflakedDimension is initialised with the created dimensions
+    # An instance of SnowflakedDimension is initialised with the created dimensions
     # as input, creating a simple interface matching a single dimension, allowing a
     # Snowflaked dimension to be used in the same manner as a dimension represented
     # in the database by a Star schema.
 The dimensions representing tables are